chain/docs-site/docs/sequence/examples/crypto-exchange.md

 </Tabs>

 ### Transaction Types
-Now that we have created our flavors and accounts, we track events with **transactions**.
+Now that we have created our flavors and accounts, we can track events with **transactions**.
 A single transaction can include multiple **actions**, involving any number of flavors and accounts.
 The actions in a transaction occur simultaneously, as a single, atomic operation.
 A transaction can never be partially applied.

 #### Deposit
 When a user deposits fiat currency or a crypto asset, we create a transaction containing an **issue** action to issue the amount of the deposited currency or crypto asset into their account.
 This will create a number of **tokens** of the corresponding flavor and put them in the account.